 Carefully peel away all the dough from around your shapes and set these scraps aside.
 If the dough is already on parchment paper, move the paper and ornaments to a cookie sheet for drying.
 If the dough is directly on your counter, cover the cookie sheet with parchment paper and use a metal spatula to carefully lift and transfer the ornaments to the sheet.
 Form the dough scraps into a ball.
 Roll it out and cut more shapes.

 If you want to use stamps to create designs or texture in the ornaments, do it now while the dough is still soft.
+If you have children, you can have them make a handprint in the dough for a memorable keepsake

 Here's where the patience part comes into play.
 Not baking salt dough ornaments means they'll probably take at least a few days to dry enough to paint and hang from your tree.
 Set the cookie sheet someplace out of the way where no kids or pets can reach it.
 Flip the ornaments once a day until they feel completely dry and hard.

 Can't wait a few days for them to dry?
 Baking ornaments is always an option.
 The most significant downside of baking ornaments is the risk that they'll crack in high heat.
-Set your oven to just 200 degrees Fahrenheit and set a timer for around 30 minutes.
+Set your oven to just 200°F and set a timer for around 30 minutes.
 How long baking ornaments takes depends on how thick you've made them, and it may ultimately take a few hours.
 Once the ornaments feel hard, turn off the oven and let them cool completely inside.

 Now comes the fun part!
 Decorate your ornaments with paint markers or with paintbrushes and acrylic paint.
 Liquid glue and glitter will also work for decorating salt dough ornaments if you're willing to tolerate the mess.
+If you made a handprint ornament, be sure to mark the date and how many years old your child was when the ornament was made.

 Cut pieces of suede lace or twine into pieces around 8 inches long.
 Thread one piece through the hole in each ornament and tie a double knot.
 It's time to decorate the tree!